orbitalquark/textadept/doc/manual/1_Introduction.md

   <img src="images/textadept.png" alt="Textadept" />
 </div>

-Textadept is a cross-platform text editor for programmers.

-In a world where code bloat is commonplace and application speed is second to its number of features, Textadept breaks that trend, aiming to stay minimalist and fast, but at the same time being ridiculously extensible.
-At its core lies less than 2000 lines of C code, and that is how it always will be.
-While other editors rely on numerous plugins for a wide range of functionality, recordable macros to speed up workflow, and shell scripts to quickly transform text, Textadept takes it to the extreme: it gives you complete control over the entire application using the embedded [Lua](http://lua.org) language.
-Lua is one of the fastest scripting languages available and has a very small footprint.
-In fact, most of Textadept is written in Lua.
-The application's incredibly fast startup time and operation attest to Lua's worthiness.

-Tired of all those features you never use in other editors?
-With Textadept you can disable or remove anything you dislike or do not need.
-Wish you had an additional feature?
-Chances are you can add it yourself.

-Annoyed of recording complicated macros in other editors, only to find yourself re-recording them over and over with little changes each time?
-You may be surprised to find you can write the same commands in Lua, from moving the caret to replacing text, performing searches, and much more!

-Worried that your existing shell scripts for transforming text in other editors will not be compatible with Lua or Textadept?
-No need to be.
-You can run those scripts from within the editor or Lua.

-These are just some of Textadept's strengths.
-Textadept is not about constraining the user to a certain set of features while allowing minimal customization and/or extensibility.
-Textadept is about allowing that customization and extensibility from the start; the features come after that.
+Textadept is a fast, minimalist, and ridiculously extensible cross-platform text editor for programmers.
+Written in a combination of C and [Lua](http://lua.org) and relentlessly optimized for speed and minimalism over the years, Textadept is an ideal editor for programmers who want endless extensibility options without sacrificing speed or succumbing to code bloat and featuritis.

+#### Fast

+Textadept is _fast_.
+It starts up instantly and has a very responsive user interface (UI).
+Even though the editor is mostly written in Lua, Lua is one of the fastest scripting languages available.
+With [LuaJIT](http://luajit.org), Textadept is faster than ever before, though using LuaJIT is overkill.

+#### Minimalist

+Textadept is minimalist.
+Not only is this apparent in the UI, but the editor's C core was designed to never exceed 2000 lines of code and its Lua extension code is not supposed to go beyond 4000 lines.
+After 4 1/2 years of development, Textadept has fewer lines of code (~5000) than it did in its first release (~5600) and is vastly superior in every respect.

+#### Ridiculously Extensible

+Textadept is ridiculously extensible.
+It was designed to be that way from the very beginning.
+The features came later.
+Most of Textadept is written in Lua, from syntax highlighting to opening and saving files to searching and replacing and more.
+Textadept gives you complete control over the entire application using Lua.
+You can do everything from moving the caret to changing menus and key commands on-the-fly to handling UI events.
+The possibilities are limitless.

 <div style="float: left; margin: 0 3em 1em 0;">
   <img src="images/splitviews.png" alt="Split Views" />